PACTA for Banks

 Emission Factor Models:

-* The following correspond with Q4 2021 ABCD set from Asset Resolution.
+* The following correspond with Q4 2021 ABCD set from Asset Impact.

 Steel Asset Level Emission Model: This document details the methodology behind the steel emission intensities used in the PACTA for Banks Free Data Set.